31st International Symposium

 Kei Goto

-Tokyo Institute of Technology (Japan)
+Institute of Science Tokyo (Japan)

 Stefano Menichetti